laboratoire écologie et art pour une société en transition

 Arpentage

-Arpentage is a project by the Facteur collective and least aimed at amplifying the voices of residents and preserving the cultural and environmental heritage of the villages of Binn and Bourg-Saint-Pierre in the Valais.
+Arpentage is a project by the collectif Facteur and least aimed at amplifying the voices of residents and preserving the cultural and environmental heritage of the villages of Binn and Bourg-Saint-Pierre in the Valais.
 Geographically distant from each other, these villages face similar problems.
 Both located on main roads that once linked Switzerland and Italy, they have suffered from the opening of cross-border tunnels that have speeded up travel.
 Once bustling, lively stopping-off points, they are now being abandoned in favour of faster routes, and are becoming remote places where jobs are scarce, forcing their inhabitants into leave.
 This creates a loss of collective memory and transmission of local knowledge, as well as the loss of traditional know-how: rich resources that are disappearing and are strongly linked to the preservation of biodiversity and ecological heritage.

 The physical and anthropological geography of these two territories gives rise to reflections on the relationship between isolation and communication, the nature of border areas, the relationship between mountains and plains, hospitality, migration, the idealisation of landscape and tourism, and the consequences of anthropisation and the resulting depopulation of the Alps.